Museum History

 The Institute of Electrical and Electronics Engineers the IEEEHas presented a major award to the museum

-for the 3174 mile cable laid from Best France to Orleans MA
+for the 3174 mile cable laid from Brest France to Orleans MA

 Go to article